AFNI program: 3dclust

 See whereami -help for more info.

-option will stretch the output xyz-coordinates to the
+will transform the output xyz-coordinates from TLRC to

 N.B.1: The MNI template brain is about 5 mm higher (in S),